rancher/fleet-docs/docs/gitrepo-content.md

 In addition to the previously described method, Fleet also supports a more direct, user-driven approach for defining Bundles.

 In this mode, Fleet will load all resources found within the specified base directory.
 It will only attempt to locate a `fleet.yaml` file at the root of that directory if an options file is not explicitly provided.
+Unlike the traditional scanning method, this one is not recursive and does not attempt to find Bundle definitions other than those explicitly specified by the user.

 #### Example File Structure
 ```